turingschool/backend-curriculum-site/module2/projects/coupon_codes/index.md

 When I click this link
 I'm taken to my coupons index page
-Where I see all of my coupon names including their amount off And each name listed links to its show page.
+Where I see all of my coupon names including their amount off And each coupon's name is also a link to its show page.
 ```

 ```